nevichs/Diablo3DamageCalculator/README.txt

 Notes about Calculation
 -Does account for set bonus
 -Will account for active skills if those are chosen from the skill list.

+Note about Images
+-All the background images used are from the Blizzard website.
+I don't own them.
+All rights go to Blizzard Entertainment.